Best Free Actuarial Exam Prep Resources in 2026

 Study Manuals and Notes

-ACTEX free samples cover high-weight topics from their paid manuals.
-Not complete, but useful for targeted review.
+ACTEX free samples pull the high-weight topics out of their paid manuals.
+Not complete, but handy for targeted review.

 How to Combine Free Resources